MicrosoftDocs/Viva/Viva/solutions/viva-onboard-change-roles.md

 - M365initiative-viva
 search.appverid:
 - MET150
-description: "Learn how you can streamline and engage your employees in a hybrid workplace with Microsoft Viva."
+description: "Learn how you can engage your employees in a hybrid workplace with Microsoft Viva."
 ---

 # Onboarding employees who are new or changing roles